A Comprehensive Guide for Automation Testers

 - Result commands

-In the context of manual testing, result commands are used to compare the expected and actual results and determine whether a test passes or fails.
-The remaining commands are used to define the steps of a test case.
+In manual testing context, result commands are utilized to compare expected and actual results and verify if a test is pass or fail.
+The remaining commands are utilized to outline the steps of a test case.

-Here, we will discuss the top 7 Selenium WebDriver commands in more detail:
+Here, we will delve into a deeper discussion of the top 7 Selenium WebDriver commands:

-- #2) Locating links by linkText() and partialLinkText()
+- #2) Identifying links using linkText() and partialLinkText()

 The get()

-method is used to launch a new browser and open the specified URL in the browser instance.
-It takes a single parameter, which is usually the URL of the application under test.
-This method is similar to the open command in Selenium IDE.
-For example:
+function is utilized in launching a new browser and opening the provided URL in the browser instance.
+It accepts a single parameter, which is usually the URL of the application being tested.
+This function mirrors the open command in Selenium IDE.
+For instance:

 driver.get("https://google.com");